Haiggert History, Family Crest & Coats of Arms

 One of the first records of the family was found in Worcestershire, England where Alice Haggard was listed in the Subsidy Rolls of 1275.
 In this case, the name may have been derived from the Middle English and Old French word hagard which means 'wild, untamed.'

 Early History of the Haiggert family

 This web page shows only a small excerpt of our Haiggert research.
-Another 78 words (6 lines of text) covering the years 172 and 1723 are included under the topic Early Haiggert History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the year 1723 is included under the topic Early Haiggert History in all our PDF Extended History products and printed products wherever possible.

 Haiggert Spelling Variations

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Haiggert has been spelled Haggard, Hagard, Hagger, Hagart, Haggart, Hager and many more.

 Early Notables of the Haiggert family